ibm-watson-data-lab/shopping-list-vanillajs-pouchdb/README.md

 ### 1. Create the remote database

-Use your Cloudant or CouchDB dashboard to create a database.
-Select the Databases icon on the left and then use the `Create Database` button to create the "shopping-list" database.
+* Use the Cloudant or CouchDB dashboard to create a database.

+* Select the Databases tab on the left and then use the `Create Database` button to create the "shopping-list" database.
 The Shopping List app can be used locally before the database exists, but cannot sync until the remote database is completed.